Devanagari: Vowel diacritics

-The table below shows consonants with common vowel diacritics and their ISO 15919 transliteration.
-Vowels in their independent form on the top and in their corresponding dependent form (vowel sign) combined with the consonant 'ISO' on the bottom.
-'ISO' is without any added vowel sign, where the vowel 'ISO' is inherent.
+The table below shows the syllabic letter क (ISO) modified by common dependent vowel marks and diacritics, with the ISO 15919 transliterations for each combination.
+Vowels in their independent form (without a consonant) are on the top, and in their corresponding dependent form (vowel diacritic) combined with the consonant 'ISO' on the bottom.
+The table begins with 'ISO' without any added vowel mark, where the vowel 'ISO' is inherent.